7 Ways To Reinvent Yourself Post-Divorce

 Become A New, Improved You Despite Divorce

-2017 was a tough year for you, filled with paperwork, court dates, and custody battles.
+Going through a divorce was probably a tough time for you that was filled with paperwork, court dates, and custody battles.
 But now, it’s all in the past.
 You’ve been through a divorce, and you’re stronger because of it.
-2018 is a new year, and you’re starting a new chapter in your life as a single man.
+You’re starting a new chapter in your life as a single man.
 Here are 7 ways to start a great new chapter after your divorce:

 1. Choose whether you want to be labeled as Divorced or not